awsdocs/aws-mobile-developer-guide/doc_source/tutorial-android-aws-mobile-notes-analytics.rst

 #.
 Expand the :file:`app` folder.
 #.
 Right-click the :file:`res` folder.
 #.
-Choose :guilabel:`New > Android resource directory`.
+Choose :guilabel:`New > Directory`.
 #.
-Choose the :guilabel:`Resource type` dropdown menu and select :guilabel:`raw`.
+Type :userinput:`raw`.

    .. image:: images/add-aws-mobile-sdk-android-studio-res-raw.png
        :scale: 100
-       :alt: Image of selecting a Raw Android Resource Directory in Android Studio.
+       :alt: Image of creating a raw directory in Android Studio.

 #.
 Choose :guilabel:`OK`.
 #.
 Copy the :file:`awsconfiguration.json` file from its download location to the